In-dash navigation buying guide

 What should I look for in an in-dash navigation system?

-Screen size and resolution: Perhaps the most appealing aspect of an in-dash navigation system is the size of the screen that shows the maps you'll use to get where you need to go.
+Perhaps the most appealing aspect of an in-dash navigation system is the size of the screen that shows the maps you'll use to get where you need to go.
 Hardly surprising, the bigger the better.
-Screens can range from just over 6" measured diagonally to up to 8" in size, but most are either 6.5" or 7".
+Screens can range from just over 6" measured diagonally to up to 9" in size, but most range between 6.1" and 7".
 No matter what size you choose, you should get excellent, at-a-glance visibility.
 You might also want to compare the resolutions of the screens you're considering; the higher the resolution, the sharper the picture, and the easier the map information is to see.
 Since most in-dash navigation receviers also can play video from DVDs or compatible portable sources like smartphones when you're parked, you may notice better picture quality with higher-resolution displays.

-Real-time traffic data: Some systems are compatible with real-time traffic services.
+Some systems are compatible with real-time traffic services.
 You can receive real-time traffic information, including traffic jams, construction, and even average speed of traffic along the programmed routes you're traveling.
 This doesn't just benefit cross-country travelers — it's especially handy for people with long commutes to and from work.
-Currently, traffic services are limited to major metropolitan areas.
+Most traffic services are limited to major metropolitan areas.
 Depending on the navigation system, this service might require a monthly subscription fee.

 Besides handling navigation, these systems are also full-function car stereos.
-So you might want to check out our CD Receivers Shopping Guide for a heads-up on other features to look for in your new stereo, such as Bluetooth connectivity, HD Radio™ reception, and iPod® controls.
+So you might want to check out our CD Receivers Shopping Guide for a heads-up on other features to look for in your new stereo, such as Bluetooth connectivity, HD Radio™ reception, satellite radio compatibility, and iPod® controls.

 And when you're ready: Shop for in-dash navigation receivers.